aespinosa/aespinosa.github.io/blog/2014-06-15-review-managing-windows-servers-with-chef.md

 ---
-title: Review: Managing Windows Services With Chef
+title: "Review: Managing Windows Services With Chef"
 ---

 Here's a few brush notes review of the book *[Managing Windows Services With